Graduate Courses in Biomedical Engineering

 BIM 243: Radiation Detectors for Biomedical Applications

 Radiation detectors and sensors used for biomedical applications.
 Emphasis on radiation interactions, detection, measurement and use of radiation sensors for imaging.
 Operating principles of gas, semiconductor, and scintillation detectors.
-Offered in alternate years.
+Two parts, offered in alternate years.

 • Units: 4